Topic Last Modified: 2015-03-09

-Returns information indicating whether your Active Directory schema has been correctly configured to allow for the installation of Lync Server.
+Returns information indicating whether your Active Directory schema has been correctly configured to allow for the installation of Skype for Business Server 2015.
 This cmdlet was introduced in Lync Server 2010.

 The command shown in Example 1 returns the current state of the Active Directory server schema.
 If the schema is up to date, the command returns the following value: SCHEMA_VERSION_STATE_CURRENT.

 Example 2 also returns the current state of the Active Directory server schema.
 In addition, the command writes more detailed information about that schema to a file named C:\Logs\Server_Schema.html.
 This information includes details such as the schema major version and minor version.

 Skype for Business Server 2015 cannot be installed until your Active Directory schema has been properly extended; that means that objects and attributes specific to Skype for Business Server 2015 must be added to Active Directory Domain Services before installation can take place.
 For example, user account objects must be modified to allow for attributes that do such things as indicate the voice policy assigned to a user or report whether or not that account has been enabled for Enterprise Voice.

 The Get-CsAdServerSchema cmdlet returns a single value that tells you whether or not Active Directory has been extended and is prepared for the installation of Skype for Business Server 2015.
 If the Get-CsAdServerSchema cmdlet returns the value SCHEMA_VERSION_STATE_CURRENT, the schema has been extended.
 If the cmdlet returns any other value, then the schema has not been extended.